 To make Chalk Couture paste permanent on wood you would want to use a Spray Sealant over the design.

 Q: Do I need to seal chalk paste?

 No, you do not need to seal your chalk paste.
-I normally only seal my chalk paste if it’s for a project that will be outside.
+I normally only seal my chalk paste if it’s for outdoor craft projects.